 Cases Finding No Coverage.
 For example, in General Accident, Fire and Life Assurance Corp. v.
 Travelers Ins.
 Co., 556 N.Y.2d 76 (1990), the court held that the additional insured endorsement did not cover a claim brought by the named insured's injured employee when the injury occurred outside the leased "premises."
 The court denied coverage even though tenant named insured's CGL policy was endorsed to name its landlord as an additional insured and designated the landlord's entire property as the "premises."
 The court reviewed the lease and found that it defined the term "premises" as a specific area and the "premises" was not where the injury occurred.
 New York follows a rule that these type endorsement designate the covered location where the injury must occur, and do not provide coverage when the injury occurs outside of the designated area even though the "occurrence" might be viewed as having "sprung" from the use of the landlord's facility.
-See Greater N. Y. Mut.
+See Greater N.Y.
+Mut.
 Ins.
 Co. v.
 Mut.
-Marine Office, Inc., 3 A.D.3d 44, 769 N.Y.S.2d 234, 237 (2003), N. Y. App.
+Marine Office, Inc., 3 A.D.3d 44, 769 N.Y.S.2d 234, 237 (2003), N.Y.
+App.
 Div.
-Lexis 13316 (2003) a case involving an injury that occurred to a HVAC repairman who was injured while walking on the roof of a landlord's multi-tenant retail center to get to a HVAC unit that the tenant was obligated to maintain pursuant to lease of a retail space in the center.
+Lexis 13316 (2003) a case involving an injury that occurred to a HVAC repairman who was injured while walking on the center.
 The additional insured endorsement form was the above ISO CG 20 11 Additional Insured - Managers and Lessors of Premises.
-The court found that the additional insured endorsement did not insure the landlord for the injury as the injury neither occurred in the retail space leased to tenant or on the roof directly above the space.
+The court found that the additional insured endorsement form was the above ISO CG 20 11 Additional Insured - Managers and Lessors of Premises.
+The court found that the additional insured endorsement form the landlor for the injury as the injury neither occurred in the retail space leased to tenant on the roof directly above the space.
 Northbrook Ins.
 Co. v.
 American Stats Ins.
 Co., 495 N.W.2d 450 (Minn.
-1993)-additional insured endorsement held not to cover injuries occurring in alley behind named insured's bakery in a shopping center (in this case an employee of the bakery was injured when he slipped on ice while loading a truck parked in the alley behind the shopping center)
+1993)-additional insured when he slipped on ice while loading a truck parked in the alley behind the shopping center) and the additional insured endorsement held not to cover injuries occurring in alley behind named insured's bakery in a shopping center) and the additional insured tenser' as the endorsement provides coverage for (the landlord's) negligence in the bakery.
+Coverage is not provided for the rest of the shopping center.

 The additional insured endorsement under which (the landlord) was added as an insured specified it provided coverage, only with respect to liability arising out of the ownership, maintenance or use of the insured premises, i.e., the bakery.
-By its terms, the endorsement provides coverage for (the landlord's) negligence in the bakery.
-Coverage is not provided for the rest of the shopping center.
+By its terms, the